 Now, even if it's an ad for something appealing - like getting rich quickly, losing weight, or "increasing that certain part of a man's body" (as one ad says) - you know it's just an ad to sell you something.

 What's more interesting is that you don't feel bad looking at spam ads - not because they're poorly written and ridiculous, but because their agenda is clearly exposed.

 If you approach men's magazines with the same mindset, you will feel a lot better about yourself.

 Now, if you STILL feel bad looking at men's magazines, remember these ideas:

 - Most fitness mags show PROFESSIONAL models who diet down and cut water weight before a shoot (i.e., their "walk around" weight and look is different)

-- Most women are MORE attracted to a funny, interesting guy with NO watch versus a humorless bore wearing a Rolex
+- Most women are MORE attracted to a funny, interesting guy with NO watch - versus a humorless, boring stiff who wears a Rolex

 - Having good style or being in shape does NOT mean you have to spend a lot of money